nziegler87/OOD-Final-Project/resources/README.md

    from the motion, to save and signal the end of the animation.
    - Created an IController interface with one method, animate(), which is implemented by both the visual and text controller classes.
 These take in a model, view and outfile name.
-     - When we were building out the controllers, we made sure to utilize the appendable class to guarantee our design would hold up to additions to view outputs.
+     - When we were building out the controllers, we made sure to utilize the appendable class for the text controller to guarantee our design can be matched with other sources to read the output.
    - Added a drawShape() method to the IShape interface and concrete shape classes, so the shapes know how to draw themselves on the screen.
+   - We created an IView interface that has two methods render and textRender.
+   - We create a TextView class that implements the textRender method.
+To render the animation, this method needs the list of shapes and the list of commands from the model.
+Rather than passing this lists in the constructor, we pass them to the method.
+This allows us to receive an updated list of commands and shapes, should any changes be made to the model.
+The render method in the TextView throws an UnsupportedOperationException if called.
+   - We created a VisualView interface which implements the render method.
+If the textRender method is called, an UnsupportedOperationException is thrown.
+The Visual view creates a CanvasDrawingPanel object, which is a new class that we made, that serves as the cavnas on which to render the animation.
+This class has two methods: paintComponent(Graphics g) and updateDrawing(List<IShape> shapes).
+The Visual calls the updateDrawing() method of the panel, which takes in the list of shapes at a given tick (provided from the model) and calls repaint(), rendering the shapes on the screen.
+A time object, via an anonymous class in the VisualController calls the model's getSnapShot method and then passes the resutling list of shapes to the view's render method.

 Below is a UML of our model after updates: